jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=resource-adapters/resource-adapter=<resource-adapter name>:read-attribute(name=wm-elytron-security-domain)`

 ## syntax of the operation to get the `resource-adapters` `resource-adapter` `wm-security`
-toggle `on/off` `wm.security` for this resource adapter. in case of false all `wm-security-`* parameters are ignored, even the defaults. get the `resource-adapters` `resource-adapter` `wm-security` attribute.
+toggle `on/off` `wm.security` for this resource adapter. in case of false all `wm-security`-* parameters are ignored, even the defaults. get the `resource-adapters` `resource-adapter` `wm-security` attribute.
 `/subsystem=resource-adapters/resource-adapter=<resource-adapter name>:read-attribute(name=wm-security)`